Magnitude 5.7 earthquake strikes O'Higgins Navy in Chile - EMSC | ExBulletin

 Magnitude 5.7 earthquake strikes O’Higgins Navy in Chile – EMSC

-The European Mediterranean Seismic Center (EMSC) said on Wednesday that a magnitude 5.7 earthquake struck the O’Higgins marine area in Chile. .
+The European Mediterranean Seismic Center (EMSC) said on Wednesday that a magnitude 5.7 earthquake struck off the coast of Ouhiggins in Chile.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online